 Using the chat feature, you can instant message with an individual colleague or a group of colleagues.

-- the Search or call field,
+- the search or call field,

 - tabs for multiple chats,

-- contact picture and availability state, and
+- contact and their availability state,

 - chat controls and collaboration controls.

 Use chat controls to (L–R):

 - send a screen capture,

 Chat windows can also include controls to (L–R):